ConnectivityFoundry/AwaLWM2M/doc/userguide.md

 * Device management and service enablement
 * Information reporting

 The client provides two interfaces:

 * A CoAP interface to talk to the LWM2M server
-* An IPC interface which provides a mechanism for applications to talk to the daemon.
+* An IPC interface which provides a mechanism for applications to talk to the daemon

 ![Awa LWM2M client interfaces](awa_client_interfaces.png)